Did the IRS Call Me or Is It a Scam?

 What information will the IRS request over the phone?

-As mentioned above, the only time you can trust that a call is truly from the IRS is if you received a notice in advance.
+Remember, the only time you should trust that a call is truly from the IRS is if you received a notice in advance.
 Once you are contacted directly, the IRS agent may ask for a variety of information – from Social Security numbers to information from prior year tax returns.

 For more information on phone calls with the IRS, visit the IRS website.